ngomez-dev/NolanGame/README.md

 ## How to Play

 You will be in a box application with sets of blocks in the middle and a platform at the bottom.
-You will move the platform with your 'Left' and 'Right' arrows, and if you want 'A' and 'D'.
+You will move the platform with your `Left` and `Right` arrows, and if you want `A` and `D`.
 If you drop the ball you lose, and if you keep it up you keep playing.
 The game will get harder after every hit, with the ball bouncing off the blocks and the platforms faster.
 Don't blink!

 ---